-These Application Notes describe the steps to configure Session Initiation Protocol (SIP) Trunking between CenturyLink BroadWorks SIP Trunk and an Avaya SIP-enabled enterprise solution.
-CenturyLink BroadWorks SIP Trunk is a business trunking product supported by the BroadWorks platform.
-The Avaya solution consists of Avaya Aura® Session Manager R6.1, Avaya Aura® Communication Manager Evolution Server R6.0.1, Avaya Aura® Messaging R6.1, Avaya Session Border Controller for Enterprise (Avaya SBCE) R4.0.5 and various Avaya endpoints.
+These Application Notes describe the steps to configure Session Initiation Protocol (SIP) Trunking between Frontier Communications SIP Trunking and an Avaya SIP-enabled enterprise solution.
+The Avaya solution consists of Avaya Aura® Session Manager R6.1, Avaya Aura® Communication Manager Evolution Server R6.0.1, Avaya Aura® Messaging R6.1, Avaya Session Border Controller for Enterprise R4.0.5 and various Avaya endpoints.

 Avaya Aura® Session Manager is a core SIP routing and integration engine that connects disparate SIP devices and applications within an enterprise.
 Avaya Aura® Communication Manager is a telephony application server and is the point of connection between the enterprise endpoints and Avaya Aura® Session Manager.
-The Avaya Session Border Controller for Enterprise is the point of connection between Avaya Aura® Session Manager and the CenturyLink SIP trunking service and is used to not only secure the SIP trunk, but also to make adjustments to SIP signaling for interoperability.
+The Avaya Session Border Controller for Enterprise is the point of connection between Avaya Aura® Session Manager and the Frontier Communications SIP Trunking service and is used to not only secure the SIP trunk, but also to make adjustments to the SIP signaling for interoperability.

-Customers using this Avaya SIP-enabled enterprise solution with CenturyLink BroadWorks SIP Trunk are able to place and receive PSTN calls via a broadband WAN connection and the SIP protocol.
+Customers using this Avaya SIP-enabled enterprise solution with Frontier Communications SIP Trunking service are able to place and receive PSTN calls via a broadband WAN connection and the SIP protocol.
 This converged network solution is an alternative to traditional PSTN trunks such as analog and/or ISDN-PRI.